 So, focus on a problem your clients are facing today.
 Make it your problem to find a solution to your prospective clients’ problems.
 If your problem is not the solution, that’s the reason you’re struggling to close sales.

 Find out what’s been holding them back from solving this problem without your help.
 The client you’re targeting is successful and intelligent – why hasn’t this problem been solved already?
-This is the key to demonstrating to your prospective clients that you have understood them and an excellent opportunity to build their trust – long before you ever talk to them.
+This is the key to demonstrating to prospective clients that you have understood them and an excellent opportunity to build their trust – long before you ever talk to them.

 3 – Develop Solutions to their Problems